Orel7777/project_html-js-css/README.md

 # My Multi-Application Project 📚💻
 Welcome to my multi-application project!
-This repository contains several web applications built with HTML, CSS, and JavaScript.
-Below is a description of each application included in this project.
+This repository contains several web applications built with HTML, CSS, JavaScript, and the Bootstrap library.
+Below is a detailed description of each application included in this project.

+# Getting Started
+Each application is located in its own folder.
+To run an application, navigate to the application's folder and open the index.html file in your web browser.

+Access the Online Version
+You can also access the applications via the following domain:
+Project HTML-JS-CSS

-Applications Included
+# Applications Included:

 🎬 Movie Search Engine
 A user-friendly application where you can search for any movie and get detailed information about it.